 Although Peavine Peak is located in Nevada, it is not at all remote.
 In fact, several thousand of people live around its slopes and it sees a lot of activity year-round.
 This is because Peavine Peak dominates the skyline north of Reno, Nevada.

 At 8,266 feet it rises nearly 3,800 feet above the city.
 The mountain is regularly hiked via a serious of dirt roads that run up and down the mountain.

 Peavine is unique because it stands virtually alone; separate from any specific mountain range.
-It drops off at least nearly 3,000 feet on all sides.
+It drops off at least nearly 3,000 feet on most sides, and has over 2,200 feet of prominence with the Sierras to the West.
 Due to its proximity to Reno, this is generally not a peak that people set up campsites.
 The nearby wilderness in the Lake Tahoe area is far more suitable for camping.
 In fact, Peavine Peak is often biked and motorized vehicles can drive to the summit.
 What Peavine offers is accessibility, miles of dirt roads, and interesting views, in part because the mountain is mostly devoid of trees.